If you’ve ever had a dog with hotspots, you know how frustrating they can be.

 Food Allergies

-One of what causes Hot spots on dogs is an allergy to something the dog eats or chews on, such as food, plants, grass, or tree nuts.
+One of the causes of hot spots on dogs is an allergy to something the dog eats or chews on, such as food, plants, grass, or tree nuts.

 Some signs that your dog may have a food allergy include having sores in their mouth and around their anus and chewing at the skin.

-You should also see signs of itchy paws and ears if they have an allergic reaction to something they are licking or chewing.
+You should also see signs of itchy paws and ears if they are allergic to something they are licking or chewing.

 How to Treat and Prevent Hot Spots

 Hot spots are unlikely to go away on their own, but the good thing is that they are treatable.
-So when you notice hot spots, make an appointment with your vet and try to keep your dog from scratching excessively.
+So, when you notice hot spots, visit your vet and try to keep your dog from scratching excessively.

 After determining and treating any underlying cause, your veterinarian will most likely recommend the following course of action:

-4. A dog cone can be used to prevent them from scratching or licking the hot spots.
+- A dog cone can prevent them from scratching or licking the hot spots.

 This itching can aggravate the irritation, resulting in matted hair, lacerations, and, in some cases, secondary infections.